In most cases, things that come from Sweden seem more trustworthy, not less.

-If you build a premiere customer base (customers with monthly subscriptions), you can get 1-30% on their monthly orders.
+If you build a premier customer base (customers with monthly subscriptions), you can get 1-30% on their monthly orders.
 Again, huge range.
 30% is great, while 1% is literal pennies on the dollar.

-If you build a team of partners, you can get another 1-15% off their premiere customer base.
+If you build a team of partners, you can get another 1-15% off their premier customer base.
 AGAIN, 1%?
 What?

 You must be active to receive commission, which means ordering a minimum amount of product every month.
 So while it’s free to join, you really do have to spend money to get anything out of it.